 Lady Evelyn-Smoothwater Provincial Park

 This park is located at the heart of the Temagami region.
 It has rugged terrain, clear lakes, and rushing rivers.
-It is also characterized by the Precambrian bedrock that rises to form the highest point in Ontario called the Ishpatina Ridge.
-The park’s best feature has to be the Lady Evelyn River, which is surrounded by pine stands and many waterfalls.
+It is also characterized by the Precambrian bedrock that rises to form the highest point in Ontario, the Ishpatina Ridge.
+The park’s best feature is the Lady Evelyn River, surrounded by pine stands and many waterfalls.

 Birding is one of the best activities to do at this park.
-There are many different bird species, such as the warbler, thrush, flycatcher, eagles, and ospreys.
+Many different bird species exist, such as the warbler, thrush, flycatcher, eagles, and ospreys.
 The park is best explored by canoe, as most of the park is inaccessible otherwise.
 There are many canoe route options within the Lady Evelyn-Smoothwater Park for you to choose from.
 Contact Temagami Outfitters for canoe rentals and assistance planning your route.